-Once money is contributed to the Plan, the money is invested by plan officials, called fiduciaries, who make specific investments in accordance with the Plan's investment policy.
+Once money is contributed to the Plan, the money is invested by plan officials, called fiduciaries, who make investments in accordance with the Plan's investment policy.
 Generally, an investment policy is a written statement that provides the fiduciaries who are responsible for plan investments with guidelines or general instructions concerning how to invest a plan's assets.
 The investment policy of the Plan is to invest in various asset categories in accordance with asset allocation percentages approved by the Alcatel-Lucent Board of Directors (the "Board").
-During the 2013 Plan Year, the asset allocation percentages for the Plan as approved by the Board were as follows: Global Equity, 10%; Core Fixed Income, 25%; Corporate Bonds, 32%; TIPS (Treasury Inflation Protected Securities), 10%; High Yield, 3%; Private Equity, 8%; Real Estate, 7%; Absolute Return, 5%.
-Each asset category has an underlying investment strategy and diversification requirement, which is established and monitored by plan fiduciaries.
-Because the various asset categories will generate different returns over time, the Plan's assets are rebalanced, as appropriate, to the asset allocation percentages approved by the Board.